 The Company has a defined benefit gratuity plan.
+Every completed year of service.
+The scheme is not funded.

-Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
-The scheme is not finded.
+e years or more of sortice gets a gotton on departure at 15 days salary (last drawn salary) for each

-These plans typically expose the Company to actuarial risks such as: investment risk, inherent interest rate risk, longevily risk and salary tisk
+These plans typically expose the Company to actuarial risks such as: investment risk, inherent interest rate risk, longevity risk and salary risk.